sobrus/FastLacellsGenerator/README.md

 Simple script to quickly generate lacells.db cell database for the [Local-GSM-Backend project by n76](https://github.com/n76/Local-GSM-Backend).

-Uses both Mozilla Location Service and OpenCellID databases as source.
+Uses Mozilla Location Service, OpenCellID and radiocells.org databases as source.

 ### Usage
 All parameters are defined as script variables and described inside.
 Create